mehulkar/mehulkar.com/source/blog/2018/04/auto-closing-attribute-selectors.md

 ---
-title: Auto Closing Data Selectors?
+title: Auto Closing Attribute Selectors?
 date: 2018-04-11
 categories: javacript, css, frontend
 ---

 I discovere something weird the other day.
-It turns out that in Chrome and Firefox, data attribute selectors will automatically be closed.
+It looks like in Chrome and Firefox, attribute selectors will automatically be closed.
 Consider this example:

 ```js